sebanc/linuxloops/Virtual-Machines.md

 1. From the OS with VirtualBox installed, cd into the linuxloops image folder.

+2. (Linux only) Make sure your user has ownership over the image file:

+`sudo chown myusername:myusername ubuntu.img`

-2. Create a virtual disk template for the linuxloops image:
+3. Create a virtual disk template for the linuxloops image:

 From Windows: `C:\"Program Files"\Oracle\VirtualBox\VboxManage.exe internalcommands createrawvmdk -filename ubuntu.vmdk -rawdisk ubuntu.img`

-From Linux: `VboxManage internalcommands createrawvmdk -filename ubuntu.vmdk -rawdisk ubuntu.img`
+From Linux: `vboxmanage internalcommands createrawvmdk -filename ubuntu.vmdk -rawdisk ubuntu.img`

-3. Open VirtualBox and setup a new virtual machine.
+4. Open VirtualBox and setup a new virtual machine.
 When requested for the storage, select the vmdk file we have just created in the linuxloops image folder.

-4. Open the VM settings -> System -> enable EFI
+5. Open the VM settings -> System -> enable EFI

-5. Start the VM
+6. Start the VM

 <!-- Reference Links -->
 <!-- Badges -->